AlbertoEsc/PyFaceAnalysis/README.md

 ## Other information
-The system is continuously improving, thus make sure to use the latest version.
+The system is being continuously improving, make sure to use the latest version.

-Directories are not created when storing the results, thus output directories should be created on beforehand by the user.
+No new directories are created when storing the results, thus output directories should be created on beforehand by the user.

-Bugs/Suggestions/Comments/Questions: please write to alberto.escalante@ini.rub.de or use github!
+Bugs/suggestions/comments/questions: please write to alberto.escalante@ini.rub.de or use the appropriate github resources.
-I will be glad to help you
+I will be glad to help you!

-##LICENSE
+## LICENSE
 Licensed under the Apache License, Version 2.0: [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)